-From the mid-1990s until today, Prof. Sachs has been involved with economic reforms in many parts of Asia, including India and China.
-He has been a senior advisor to the Indian Government, most recently on the scaling up of primary health care in rural areas (the National Rural Health Mission), a policy that he recommended and helped to promote through the Indian Commission on Macroeconomics and Health.
-For his broad-based support of India's economic reforms, he was awarded the Padma Bhushan, one of India's highest honors.
+From the mid-1990s until today, Sachs has been involved with economic reforms in India and China.
+He has been a senior advisor to the Indian Government, including on the scaling up of primary health care in rural areas (the National Rural Health Mission), a policy that he recommended and helped to promote through the Indian Commission on Macroeconomics and Health.
+For his broad-based support of India's economic reforms, Sachs was awarded the Padma Bhushan, one of India's highest honors.

-He has similarly engaged with the Chinese Government on many issues of sustainable development, and from 2001-2003 worked with senior government officials on China's Western Development Strategy.
-He has authored many scholarly and policy papers on India's and China's economic reforms.
+Sachs has similarly engaged with the Chinese government on many issues of sustainable development, and from 2001-2003 worked with senior government officials on China's Western Development Strategy.
 Sachs has also worked in other parts of Asia on a number of development and research projects, including in Malaysia, Indonesia, Timor-Leste, Bangladesh, Bhutan, and other countries.
 He actively supports Bhutan's innovative strategy of Gross National Happiness.
-He works with the Government of Jordan on a national program of poverty reduction and with the Government of Qatar on education and ICT initiatives throughout the Arab region.
+He worked with the Government of Jordan on a national program of poverty reduction and with the Government of Qatar on education and ICT initiatives throughout the Arab region.

-Since 1995, Professor Sachs has been deeply engaged in Africa's escape from poverty.
+Since 1995, Sachs has been deeply engaged in Africa's escape from poverty.
 He has worked in more than two-dozen African countries, and has advised the African leadership at several African Union summits.
 In the mid-1990s he worked with senior officials of the Clinton Administration to develop the concept of the African Growth and Opportunity Act (AGOA).
 He has engaged with dozens of African leaders to promote smallholder agriculture and to fight high disease burdens through strengthened primary health systems.
 His pioneering ideas on investing in health to break the poverty trap have been widely applied throughout the continent.
-He currently serves as an advisor to several African governments, including Ethiopia, Ghana, Kenya, Malawi, Mali, Nigeria, Rwanda, Senegal, Tanzania, and Uganda, among others.
+He currently serves as an advisor to several African governments, including the Democratic Republic of the Congo, Ethiopia, Ghana, Kenya, Malawi, Mali, Nigeria, Rwanda, Senegal, Tanzania, and Uganda, among others.

 The Millennium Villages Project, which he directed, operated in ten African countries, covering more than 500,000 people.
 The MVP achieved notable successes in raising agricultural production, reducing children's stunting, and cutting child mortality rates, with the results described in several peer-reviewed publications.
-Its key concepts of integrated rural development to achieve the MDGs are now being used by many other countries to help support national antipoverty programs.
+Its key concepts of integrated rural development to achieve the MDGs are now being used by many other countries to help support national anti-poverty programs.
 He works closely with the Islamic Development Bank to scale up programs of integrated rural development and sustainable agriculture among the Bank's member countries.

-During the period of the Millennium Development Goals (MDGs) during 2000-2015, Professor Sachs was widely regarded as the world's leading academic scholar promoting the MDGs.
+During the period of the Millennium Development Goals (MDGs) during 2000-2015, Sachs was widely regarded as the world's leading academic scholar promoting the MDGs.
 He chaired the WHO Commission on Macroeconomics and Health (2000-2001), which played a pivotal role in scaling up the financing of health care and disease control in the low-income countries to support MDGs 4, 5, and 6.
 He worked with UN Secretary-General Kofi Annan in 2000-2001 to design and launch the Global Fund to Fight AIDS, TB, and Malaria.
 He worked closely with senior officials of the administration of George W. Bush to develop the PEPFAR program to fight HIV/AIDS, and the PMI to fight malaria.
 On behalf of Secretary-General Kofi Annan, from 2002-2006 he chaired the UN Millennium Project, which was tasked with developing a concrete action plan to achieve the MDGs.
 The UN General Assembly adopted the key recommendations of the UN Millennium Project at a special session in September 2005.
 The recommendations for rural Africa were implemented in the Millennium Villages during 2006-2015, and in several national scale-up efforts.